chitraflorid/angular-learning-notes/AngularRuntime.md

 One full pass for directive input
 And another pass for elements and text binding

-Component tree checked from  top-to-bottom
+Component tree checked from top-to-bottom.
-Nodes checked from top-to-bottom for directive inputs node checked for top to bottom for property or text bindings
+Nodes checked from top-to-bottom for directive inputs. node checked from top to bottom for property or text bindings.

 ##.
 Lifecycle Hooks
 As part of change detection, these hooks are being executed.